kpmatta/quant_strategy_lab/docs/architecture.md

 ## How It Fits Into the Overall System

 The MCP server is not the only interface.
-The architecture intentionally supports a web UI that uses the same underlying engine.
-This creates two parallel entry points:
+The architecture intentionally supports a web UI that uses the MCP tool contract.
+This creates two entry points:

-- Human‑centric interaction through the web interface.
+- Human‑centric interaction through the web interface (direct MCP calls or LLM agent).
 - Agent‑centric interaction through MCP tools.

 Both paths lead to the same engine.
 Given the same prices and parameters, a backtest run via MCP matches one run in the browser.
 This is the architectural “anchor” that keeps the system coherent.